JenniferGenizer/jennifergenizer.github.io/_posts/2023-01-29-Liposome-Extruder: What-it-is-How-does-it-work-Advantages-Applications-and-Types.md

 **Liposome Processing: Liposome Extruders**

 **Instrument: Genizer Liposome Extruders**

-AKA: Exosomes Extruders, Artificial Cell Membrane Extruders; Liposomes Preparation devices by extrusion
+**AKA: Exosomes Extruders, Artificial Cell Membrane Extruders; Liposomes Preparation devices by extrusion**

-Advantages: Liposome extruders are mainly used for the liposome formulation and achieving uniform size distributions.
+**Advantages**: Liposome extruders are mainly used for the liposome formulation and achieving uniform size distributions.
 It is an ideal instrument to generate nanoscale liposome formulations, and to prepare exosomes and artificial cell membranes.
 By utilizing the tracked-etched filter membranes, the liposome extruders are capable of capturing large particles, precipitation and achieving sterile filtration.
 Application: Research and Development for the liposomal drug delivery system, vaccine, gene delivery, and cosmetics

 **Working Principles**: A liposome is a spherical-shaped vesicle composed of phospholipid bilayers.
 Phospholipid bilayers are critical components of cell membranes, with hydrophilic and hydrophobic properties.
 In an aqueous solution, the hydrophobic ends tend to bind to each other, and spontaneously form small sphericalliposomes.
 The liposome extruder is designed for the preparation of liposomes.
 It is easy to use, and has high precision particle size control ability with narrow distributions and satisfactory repeatability.
 So far it has been widely used in the preparations of complex injectable liposome products.